Anuragbiotech/E-commerce-Insights-Unveiling-Customer-Dynamics-and-Product-Performance-for-LES-Store/Project Work.md

 Create a new column in the **Sales_fact** table and name it **State**.
 Fill this column with state name given in **Geography_dim** table.
 Use VLOOKUP and and **Store_id** as the lookup value.

+Also, create another column **City** and fill this column using the above approach.

 Also, create a new sheet by the name **State_analystics** and copy State names from **Geography_dim** table.
 Do not remove duplicates.

 Create a new column **Sales_by_State** and calculate Sales for each state by using **SUMIFS** and **Sales_fact** table.